This article explains how SQL Server handles I/O operations, how delays impact performance, and how to diagnose

 Wait Statistics

-Watch for PAGEIOLATCH_*
+Watch for PAGEIOLATCH_*, WRITELOG, ASYNC_IO_COMPLETION.

 DMV Example